Huchuy Qosqo Trek

 Trek Grade: Easy - Moderate

-WHY US?"We are considered by many to be the leading experts on authentic trekking experiences at a competitive price & service.
-We always go the extra mile to provide you with the utmost satisfaction during your adventure and our belief is that responsible tourism is a better way to see the world."
+WHY US?"We are considered by many to be the leading experts of authentic trekking experiences at competitive prices and with exceptional service.
+We always go the extra mile to provide you with the utmost satisfaction and extravagance during your adventure.
+Our belief is that responsible tourism is a better way to see the world, so you can be assured that we are respecting our Pachamama (Mother Earth) as we travel!."

 OUR AWARDSIn the tourism industry of Cusco, there are a vast number of achievements and awards used to recognize the best operators and service providers in the region.
-Among these exists the award for Tourism Quality in the region of Cusco, which is meant to recognize the very best in the tourism industry.
-Salkantay Trekking was proudly nominated for said award and later chosen as the Best Adventure Tourism Agency of the region of 2016.
-For more information on Our Awards
+Among these exists the award for Tourism Quality in the region of Cusco, which is meant to recognize the very best service and adventure in the tourism industry.
+Salkantay Trekking was proudly nominated for this award, and it was then later chosen for another: the Best Adventure Tourism Agency of the region in 2016.
+For more information visit the Our Awards page.

 - Cusco, as Peru’s main tourist attraction, offers its visitors a rich and monumental historic legacy.